Mitchell's gay art. The male erotic art and drawings of Mitchell and his thoughts about the artists and images that inspire him.

 insights into the psychology of evil.
 It's not sexy of course but the thrill of horror we get is frighteningly similar.
 Our confusion is increased by the appearance of the perpetrators who, removed from this narrative, would seem quite attractive.

 It's interesting to test yourself here.
 How would you feel if the roles were reversed in this scenario and the sexy bullies were to become the victims, ushered to their fate by corpse-like beings?
 Would that seem as horrific?
 Sexy?
 Is this what Greasetank is inviting us to do?

 These images are part of a progression in Greasetank's work.
 If you review the other examples in this article you will see the same

 theme of unequal protagonists and callous indifference - no, of positive pleasure -

 However, we all bring our own experience to these pictures and if you feel you having suffered injustice yourself, as many gay people do, then you may well feel a strange sense of recognition in the plight of these victims.
-To then be able to see attractiveness in the perpetrators becomes all the more disturbing.
+To still be able then to see attractiveness in his perpetrators becomes all the more disturbing.
 To admire them or desire them seems the most extreme type of masochism.
-Don't worry, it's an example of the Stockholm syndrome at work.
-You may even mentally join forces with these terrible men, taking the chance in fantasy to mete out violence as carelessly as they do.
+I suppose it's an example of the Stockholm syndrome at work.
+Alternatively, you may mentally join forces with these terrible men, taking the chance in fantasy to mete out violence as carelessly as they do.
 Greasetank presents us with these frightening thoughts which no doubt he shared himself.

 Image self-censored by author - see comments below